Mary Magdalena. The Feminine Way of Awakening

 It was storming and rainy when I arrived in the old Cathar land in France to take shelter in a tiny Chapel on top of a hill.
-The wooden door creaked and only a few candles were lit.
+The wooden door creaked and a few candles were lit.
 Dim light softly illuminated the exquisite statues and paintings of women saints and Mary Magdalene.
 One man was sitting bowed in the wooden pew, praying.
-Silence, thick stillness enveloped the air.
+Silence and thick stillness enveloped the air.
 I joined in meditation, feeling her.
-An hour later the man turned around and simply introduced himself to me.
-We talked about our connection to her and the Magdalene, and it felt auspicious when he invited me to come to a secret cave, also called the womb and birthing cave.
+An hour later the man turned around and introduced himself to me.
+We talked about our connection to Mary Magdalene, and it felt auspicious when he invited me to come to a secret cave, called the womb and birthing cave.
 It was a three hours journey away, somewhere in the mountains, and hard to find.

 It’s the kind of place you must feel called to and have a guide, a hidden power place not a spiritual tourist attraction.
 All hair rose in recognition.
 ‘Yes’, I said excitedly.
 Was I mad?
 I shouldn’t go with a stranger and a guy I don’t know, I already had learned that as a child.
 But something in me knew that this was right and he was safe.

 After a long drive and hike, I shivered as I faced the entrance, which was beyond anything I had ever seen.
-She beckoned me to enter through the yoni shaped rocks.
+She beckoned me to enter through the yoni-shaped rocks.
 What happened was life-altering and profound for me, but too intimate to share in words here.
-And it was in this depth of darkness where she revealed herself, the way of the feminine, so different than we have been taught.
+In this depth of darkness, she revealed herself, the way of the feminine, so different from what we have been taught.

 Maybe that is what salvation really means: to come truly alive.
 And this is the feminine way of awakening: enlivenment.
-The matter is sacred and your pain, joy, and hand are her.
+All life forms are sacred, it’s the path of immanence and embodiment.
+Your pain, joy, and hand are her.
 She calls us to walk into the real union of divine and human, a way that honors all life and the blessing she bestows upon you at this moment now.

 The yearning for her is answered, as we allow the dams and shackles to break, to weep all our tears and laugh all of our laughter.
 Just like the women experienced whom I have guided to the holy cave.
-On their knees they surrendered to her, to embrace what’s lost, to let this pure life power surge through the womb and ignite them.
-They were taken home into love.
+On their knees they surrendered to her, to embrace what is lost, to let this pure life power surge through the womb and ignite them.
+They were taken home into true love.
 To embody and live it.
+All the way.

-She beckons that we recognize this truth- she is made manifest through our bodies and luminous faces, the trees, rivers…and she has incarnated as your voice, hands, and feet.
-As you stroke your cat, dog, another body, you are touching her.
+She beckons that we recognize this truth…manifest through our bodies and luminous faces, the trees, rivers…and she has incarnated as your voice, hands, and feet.
+You are touching her as you stroke your cat, dog, or another body.
 Let her take the lead in your life.
 She will take you and raise you into who you really are.
 She will give you the courage to stand up and act in benefit to all in your labor of love.

 She is here.
 Honor her and if she calls- follow her.
-She will show you a greater love then you may have ever known before.
+She will show you a greater love than you may have ever known before.